codsen/codsen/packages/string-remove-widows/README.md

 ## API features

-- This program is a "string-in — string-out" function — decoupled from DOM, web pages or UI or CLI or terminal or file system
+- This program is a "string-in — string-out" style function — decoupled from DOM, web pages or UI or CLI or terminal or file system
 - This program delivers 3 builds: _UMD_ (for websites), _CommonJS_ (for Node applications) and _ES Modules_ (for modern Node applications and evergreen browsers too)

 This program is used by [detergent.js](https://www.npmjs.com/package/detergent).